yogitami/notes/DesignPattern.md

     }
     ```
+    - if we are not allowed to go into the Zomato code to add the caching functionality.
+It can be done using decorator pattern.
+In case of spring boot, we can use @Cacheable
 #### Decorator Pattern :
    - Allow behaviour to be added to individual objects either dynamically, without affecting the behaviour of the other objects from the same class
    - Extend or modify the behaviour at runtime .i.e. allows dynamic addition of responsibilities to objects without modifying their exisitng code.